 Associate Vice President and Campus Executive Officer, NAU Yuma Branch Campus

 - Michael J. Sabath has been in higher education for 35 years.
 A first-generation student who grew up in a military family, he earned a B.S. in Business Administration from the Haas School of Business at the University of California-Berkeley, an MPA from California State University-Chico and a PhD from the Graduate School of Public and International Affairs at the University of Pittsburgh, Pennsylvania.
 Dr. Sabath was with San Diego State University for 23 years serving as a professor, division chair, and Associate Dean.
 Prior to this, he taught in the School of Business and Public Administration at the University of Missouri-Columbia and in the Department of Criminal Justice at Indiana University-Bloomington.
 He is married to Maria Lourdes Sabath and has three children.

 Board Member: Joann Chang

-Director of the Center for Teaching Effectiveness; Professor, Arizona Western College
+Director of the Center for Instructional Effectiveness; Professor, Arizona Western College

 Board Member: Kim Seh